DHReSCUnit/dhrescunit.github.io/content/page/about.md

 **March 2025**: DHReSCU will organize retrospective meetings with projects and consultants to reflect on experiences and outcome.
 A survey will be designed and sent out to all participants to collect further feedback.

 **April - May 2025**: Analysis of survey results and retrospective feedback and planning of further DHReSCU activities.

+This project is being supported by the National Endowment for the Humanities (HC-303355-24).